j-rosas/mdef/docs/seminars/Tech beyond myth.md

 5.Data analysing

-For me, this is the most interesting topic, because I realized that is possible to make all new ways of data recollecting, beyond cualitative or quantitative information, the simple exersice of imagining an opinion or an idea that maybe is not true, and make a challenge and an idea for
+For me, this is the most interesting topic, because I realized that is possible to make all new ways of data recolecting beyond cualitative or quantitative information.
+Imagine new ways of data recolection and analisis has been the most learning from this course.